Snyk CLI for Java and Kotlin

 This ignores the compileOnly and saves only the necessary information to analyze your Project.

-If you are having any trouble testing your Gradle Projects with Snyk, collect the following details and send them to Snyk at support@snyk.io:
+If you have trouble testing your Gradle Projects with Snyk, contact Snyk support and provide the following details:

 • build.gradle